josephchoe/josephchoe.com/_app/_posts/essay/2021-06-18-tech-stack.md

 end
 ```

-I use Eventide to write [autonomous, evented services]({% post_url /essay/2021-01-29-event-sourcing-part-1 %}).
-All of the business logic will be contained within these services, stored in messages on a message store.
-These services will then populate databases via view data components that my web applications can query.

 ### Database

 Speaking of databases, for the most part I use PostgreSQL, but I never use any ORM like ActiveRecord or Sequel.
 Instead, I write queries in pure SQL that are then  executed using the `pg` gem.